 Performance analysis.
-In Figure 4, we show the (noninterpolated) EDC curves for all tested FR models and datasets, and report the corresponding pAUC scores in Table 2.
-Following the suggestions in [21, 36], we chose a discard rate of 0.3, when calculating the pAUC values, but also report additional results in the supplementary material.
-The experiments are split into the Cross- and Same-Model scenarios.
-In the Cross-Model scenario the model used to produce the quality score and the model used for evaluation differ, while in the Same-Model scenario the used models are the same.
-We observe that the proposed diffusionbased FIQA techniques result in highly competitive performance across all datasets and FR models.
-The distilled DifFIQA(R) model, for example, leads to the lowest average $\overline{pAUC}$ score with the ArcFace and CosFace FR models, and is the runner-up with the AdaFace and Curricular-Face models with pAUC scores comparable to the top performer CR-FIQA.
-Several interesting findings can be made from the reported results, e.g.: (i) While the performance of DifFIQA and DifFIQA(R) is in general close, the distilled version has a slight edge over the original, which suggests that the distillation process infuses some additional information into the FIQA procedure through the FR-based regression model; (ii) The proposed FIQA models are particularly competitive on the difficult large-scale IJB-C dataset, where the DifFIQA( $\mathbf{R}$ ) approach consistently outperforms all competing baseline models.
-A similar observation can also be made for the XQLFW dataset, where the diffusionbased models are again the top performers, which speaks of the effectiveness of diffusion-based quality estimation.
+In Figure 4, we show the (non-interpolated) EDC curves for all tested FR models and datasets, and report the corresponding pAUC scores in Table 5.
+Following the suggestions in [22, 37], we chose a discard rate of 0.3, when calculating the pAUC values, but also report additional results in the supplementary material.
+We observe that the proposed diffusion-based FIOA techniques result in highly competitive performance across all datasets and FR models.
+The distilled DifFIQA(R) model, for example, leads to the lowest average \overline{pAUC} score with the ArcFace and CosFace FR models, and is the runner-up with the AdaFace and CurricularFace models with \overline{pAUC} scores comparable to the top performer CR-FIQA4.
+Several interesting findings can be made from the reported results, e.g.: (i) While the performance of DifFIQA and DifFIQA(R) is in general close, the distilled version has a slight edge over the original, which suggests that the distillation process infuses some additional information into the FIQA procedure through the FR-based regression model; (ii) The proposed FIOA models are particularly competitive on the difficult large-scale IJB-C dataset, where the Dif-FIQA(R) approach consistently outperforms all competing baseline models.
+A similar observation can also be made for the challenging XQLFW dataset, where the diffusionbased models are again the top performers, which speaks of the effectiveness of diffusion-based quality estimation.